ArtesianDesign/concrete5-enhanced-image-helper/README.md

 - Abstracted view layer

 # Usage
-As this was meant to be a drop-in replacement for the existing image helper, you don't have to do anything different one this is installed.
+As this was meant to be a drop-in replacement for the existing image helper, you don't have to do anything different once this is installed.
 You can, however, use the helper with a more object-oriented approach.

 ### Instantiating a Thumbnail object
 ```